green-coding-solutions/documentation/content/en/docs/cluster/security.md

 GRANT INSERT ON system_logs TO client;
 GRANT INSERT ON warnings TO client;
 GRANT INSERT ON machines TO client;
+GRANT INSERT ON client_status to client;
+GRANT INSERT ON cluster_changelog to client;

 GRANT USAGE, SELECT ON SEQUENCE jobs_id_seq TO client;
 GRANT USAGE, SELECT ON SEQUENCE measurement_metrics_id_seq TO client;